Cloud-Jas/AzureFunctions.Extensions.Middleware/README.md

 ```

-Based on the type of middleware(TaskMiddleware or FunctionsMiddleware) , respective InvokeAsync method will called with ExecutionContext or HttpContext
+<b>Based on the type of middleware(TaskMiddleware or FunctionsMiddleware) , respective InvokeAsync method will called with ExecutionContext or HttpContext</b>

 <p align="right">(<a href="#top">back to top</a>)</p>